segmentio/segment-docs/src/segment-app/iam/sso.md

 - No `RelayState` is required.
 This is also sometimes called `Target`.

-Once you create the application in your IdP, you can come back to Segment and click "Next".
+After you create the application in your IdP, you can come back to Segment and click "Next".

 ## Configure Segment to Talk to Your IdP.